Mikael Granlund Game Preview: Sharks vs. Canucks

 Granlund Season Stats Insights

-- Granlund has recorded a point in a game twice this season in 10 games played, including multiple points once.
+- In three of 13 games this year, Granlund has registered a point, and in one of those games he came away with multiple points.

-- In two of 10 games this year, Granlund has had an assist, including one game with multiple assists.
+- Granlund has an assist in three of 13 games this year, with multiple assists in one of them.

-- Granlund has an implied probability of 47.6% to eclipse his point total based on the odds.
+- The implied probability that Granlund goes over his points prop total is 51.2%, based on the odds.

 Sign up for Underdog fantasy today.